Skip to main content

 (i) Parameters provided by the physician or licensed health professional for ordered health-related activities.

-(5) Certified developmental disabilities personnel transcribing any information in a medication/treatment administration record or checking the accuracy of information transcribed in the medication/treatment administration record shall document when transcription and/or check has been completed, including date, time, and signature or initials.
+(5) Certified developmental disabilities personnel transcribing any information in a medication/treatment administration record or checking the accuracy of information transcribed in the medication/treatment administration record will document when transcription and/or check has been completed, including date, time, and signature or initials.

 (a) Only a licensed nurse or developmental disabilities personnel with health-related activities and prescribed medication administration certification may transcribe information in a medication/treatment administration record or check the accuracy of information transcribed in the medication/treatment administration record.